Alexander-Infante/cdk-bedrock-app/README.md

 - 5a.
 Run `aws configure --profile <insert name here>` in your terminal
 - 5b.
 Paste in the AccessKey and SecretAccessKey from the step before
 - 5c. `us-east-1` and `json` respectively, all lowercase
+- 5d. run `aws iam list-users --profile <insert name here>` to check that you have authenticated properly.
+This command does nothing other than ensure you are not seeing errors.

 ![IAM_Setup_Photo](photos/IAM_Setup.png)